NATIONAL TAILGATING DAY

 TAILGATING DAY HISTORY

-Luke Lorick, president of Tailgating Challenge, founded National Tailgating Day as a way to share his passion for the sport of tailgating.
+Luke Lorick, president of Tailgating Challenge, founded National Tailgating Day in 2016 to share his passion for the sport of tailgating.

 The Registrar at National Day Calendar proclaimed the day to be observed on the first Saturday of September, annually.